CarSomma/streamlit_saffron/README.md

 4. [Building a 🐧 Web-App with Streamlit: PART I](streamlit_exercise/EDA_st_tutorial.md)
 5. [Building a 🐧 Web-App with Streamlit: PART II](streamlit_exercise/predict_st_tutorial.md)

+### Branches 🌱

+This repository contains several branches, each serving a different purpose:

+- **main**: This is the main branch and contains the step-by step guidance for building the streamlit app.
+- **streamlit_advanced**: Contains streamlit advanced concepts.

+- **solution_streamlit**: A branch with the solution for the Streamlit exercise.
+- **solution_excercise**: A branch with the solution for the EDA exercise related to the application.

+Feel free to explore the different branches.

 ### Environment 🌀 and Installation 👩🏽‍🔧👨🏽‍🔧
 #### Prerequisite
 + Python 3.11.3 or above up to 3.11.6 (We will use [pyenv](https://github.com/pyenv/pyenv#simple-python-version-management-pyenv) for Python Version Management but feel free to use any other tool)